mdn/kuma/docs/rendering.rst

 There are other rendered outputs:

 * Kuma normalizes the :ref:`revision-content` into the :ref:`diff-format` to comparing revisions
-* Kuma filters the :ref:`revision-content` and adds section IDs to create the :ref:`re-edit-content` for updating pages
+* Kuma filters the :ref:`revision-content` and adds section IDs to create the :ref:`triaged-content` for updating pages
-* KumaScript renders the :ref:`re-edit-content` as :ref:`preview-content`
+* KumaScript renders the :ref:`triaged-content` as :ref:`preview-content`
-* Kuma filters the :ref:`cleaned-content` and adds section IDs to publish the :ref:`raw-content`
+* Kuma filters the :ref:`bleached-content` and adds section IDs to publish the :ref:`raw-content`
 * Kuma extracts code sections from the :ref:`rendered-content` to flesh out a :ref:`live-sample`

 .. _revision-content: